North Korean won: Second won

+For table standards, see the coin specification table.

 Following other socialist economies like Cuba and China, North Korea developed a special system of marking coins for two groups of foreign visitors.
 Issued in 1983, these coins were part of the "Pakkundon" convertible series.
 Coins with no "stars" were for general circulation in North Korea, coins marked with one star were for "socialist visitors", and coins marked with two stars were designated for "capitalist visitors".
 A fourth set, intended for collectors rather than circulation, was struck with the word "specimen" or "example" in Korean characters in the areas where the stars would be.
 The specimen/example set is the least common of the four.
 Besides the general circulating coins, there is an abundance of different commemorative coins minted in the name of the DPRK.
 Most, if not all of them, are sold to foreign numismatists.
 Some of these are official, state approved coins, others are not.

 Third won

 Coins were issued in 10, 50 chon and 1 won denominations in 2002, and 1 and 5 chon denominations in 2008.
 All denominations are struck in aluminum.
-These coins feature the national coat of arms on the obverse and flowers, particularly the Kimjongilia and the Kimilsungia, on the reverse of the 10 and 50 chon coins.
-A magnolia adorns the 1 won coin.
+These coins feature the national coat of arms on the obverse and different flowers on the reverse, particularly the Kimjongilia and the Kimilsungia, adorns the 50 chon and 1 won coins, respectively.